 We guess the same artist also made the handsome ceramic street names.
 Street is a bit of an exaggeration – alley might be more accurate – a few, amazingly steep (forget driving through it).

 You imagine being back a hundred years, with little being different.
 We meet Francisco – in his 80s – who’s spent his whole life here.
 What stories he could tell.
-Our poor Spanish accent left him thinking S was from Finland..or maybe Holland (but not Ireland).
+Our poor Spanish accent left him thinking one of us was from Finland..or maybe Holland (but not Ireland).

 Original houses still remain but many have been rebuilt.
 In 1860, a flood tore the heart out of the region.
 It demolished Bayacas’ flour mills and killed many people (as well as in other parts of the valley).